-- (1) Except as provided for in the transitional provisions in Appendix I: the period of pupillage shall commence on the first Monday in October each year.
-An Intrant intending to commence pupillage in any year must give notice in writing to the Clerk of Faculty before 30 June of that year. - (2) Subject to Regulation 11, and paragraph (3) of this Regulation, an Intrant may be admitted no earlier than the last Friday before the Court rises in July in the year following commencement of pupillage. - (3) Subject to Regulation 11, an Intrant who has held a full practising certificate as a solicitor in Scotland for a continuous period of not less than 5 years prior to commencing pupillage may be admitted no earlier than the first Friday in June in the year following commencement of pupillage. - (4) An Intrant not admitted on the Admission Day specified in either paragraph (2) or (3) of this Regulation, may apply to be admitted on one of the other Admission Days specified in Appendix C. - (5) No member of Faculty may accept an Intrant as a pupil for the purposes of Regulation 4(b) without the prior consent of the Dean of Faculty.
+- Except as provided for in the transitional provisions in Appendix I paragraphs (1) and (2): the period of pupillage shall commence on the first Monday in October each year.
+An Intrant intending to commence pupillage in any year must give notice in writing to the Clerk of Faculty before 30 June of that year. - (2) Except as provided for in the transitional provisions in Appendix I paragraph (3): an Intrant may be admitted no earlier than the last Friday in June in the year following commencement of pupillage, subject to Regulation 11. - (3) An Intrant not admitted on the Admission Day specified in paragraph (2) of this Regulation, may apply to be admitted on one of the other Admission Days specified in Appendix C. - (4) No member of Faculty may accept an Intrant as a pupil for the purposes of Regulation 4(b) without the prior consent of the Dean of Faculty. - (5) No member of Faculty or Intrant may make or receive any payment in respect of pupillage. - (6) An Intrant who is an enrolled Solicitor in the United Kingdom must have his name removed from the appropriate Roll of Solicitors before the beginning of his pupillage. - (7) No Intrant shall have duly completed his pupillage unless his Devilmaster completes a report in the prescribed form which confirms that the Intrant has displayed sufficient diligence, competence, and trustworthiness during his pupillage to make him suitable to be admitted as a Member of Faculty.

-- (6) No member of Faculty or Intrant may make or receive any payment in respect of pupillage. - (7) An Intrant who is an enrolled Solicitor in the United Kingdom must have his name removed from the appropriate Roll of Solicitors before the beginning of his pupillage. - (8) No Intrant shall have duly completed his pupillage unless his Devilmaster completes a report in the prescribed form which confirms that the Intrant has displayed sufficient diligence, competence, and trustworthiness during his pupillage to make him suitable to be admitted as a Member of Faculty. - (9) In the event of the Devilmaster refusing to provide such a Report the suitability of an Intrant for admission to the Faculty shall be referred to a Review Committee who shall report to the Dean, in which event the Intrant shall not be deemed to have duly completed a full period of pupillage unless the said Report is in favourable terms. - (10) In the event of an Intrant having more than one Devilmaster, the word 'Devilmaster' in Regulation 5(8) and 5(9) should be read as meaning his principal Devilmaster.
+- (8) In the event of the Devilmaster refusing to provide such a Report the suitability of an Intrant for admission to the Faculty shall be referred to a Review Committee who shall report to the Dean, in which event the Intrant shall not be deemed to have duly completed a full period of pupillage unless the said Report is in favourable terms. - (9) In the event of an Intrant having more than one Devilmaster, the word 'Devilmaster' in Regulation 5(7) and 5(8) should be read as meaning his principal Devilmaster.